I'm Gonna Soothe You: Critical reception

-Upon its release as a single, Larry Flick from Billboard described "I'm Gonna Soothe You" as a "swaying, '70s-fashioned slow-rock number".
+Upon its release as a single, Larry Flick from Billboard magazine described "I'm Gonna Soothe You" as a "swaying, '70s-fashioned slow-rock number".
 He noted that listeners will be "soothed by the Motown influences" and added that "it's easy to imagine folks devouring this sound".
 A reviewer from Cash Box noted its "steady rocking reassurance", adding that "the singer's crystal-line vocals cut straight to the heart".
 Pan-European magazine Music & Media considered it a "marked change of direction" for McKee, with which she "goes Stax R&B, and Black Crowes producer Drakoulias pushe[s] the right buttons".

 In the UK, Ian Gittins of Melody Maker was critical of the song, stating it was "not her finest moment".
 He commented, "McKee on stage is transcendent, a real wild child, crazy-eyed and howling for glee.
 But this shoulder-heaving ballad's AOR arrangements confine her natural lust for life."
 Stuart Bailie of NME was more positive of the song, writing, "It's like an old Memphis stew, with attractive brass bits, gospel voices and the minor chords in joyful places, plus Maria ripping it up with style.
 Sometimes you wish she'd blast away a bit more, like she does on stage, but this isn't bad."

 In a review of You Gotta Sin to Get Saved, Musician said, "The album opens with "I'm Gonna Soothe You," a mid-tempo ballad with enough 70s-redolent strings and horns that you might check to make sure the CD doesn't have a Hi insignia."